joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Blast

 Attacks with the *blast* quality affect all targets in the zone, rolling damage separately for each affected combatant.
-Blast refers to anything from fireballs, massive cleaving onslaughts, and a swarm of tiny creatures.
-If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number.
+Blast refers to anything from fireballs, massive sweeping onslaughts, and a swarm of tiny creatures.
+If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ### Subdual